Volcano (Jimmy Buffett album)

 Volcano is the ninth studio album by American popular music singer-songwriter Jimmy Buffett and is his 11th overall.
 It was released on August 1, 1979, as his first album for MCA after its absorption of ABC Dunhill.

 The album and its title song are named for the then-dormant Soufrière Hills volcano on the island of Montserrat in the British West Indies where Buffett recorded the album in May 1979 at AIR Studios in Salem.
-The studio was severely damaged by Hurricane Hugo in 1989 and damaged even further after Soufrière Hills erupted again in 1995.
+The studio was severely damaged by Hurricane Hugo in 1989 and damaged even further after Soufrière Hills erupted again in 1995; it never reopened after Hurricane Hugo, however.
 Additional recording was done at Quadrafonic Studios in Nashville, Tennessee and Sunset Sound Studios in Los Angeles, California in the United States.
 The album is dedicated to Buffett's wife and his daughter, Savannah Jane Buffett, who was born just before its release.

 Songs

 All of the songs are written or co-written by Buffett.